gemmarepiso/page/teaching.md

 Repiso-Puigdelliura, Gemma.
 (2019).
 How Online Teaching Can Enrich Research, Improve Teaching, and Increase Enrollments: The University of California Experience.
 Special Session at the Modern Language Association Convention, Chicago, IL.

 Repiso-Puigdelliura, Gemma.
 (2018).
 Catalan Hybrid Course: Pedagogical Adjustments and Opportunities, Course Sharing UC Dean of Humanities, UCLA, CA.

+### Guest Presentations and workshops

+Presentation fo findings of resyllabification in SPAN100A Introduction to Study of Spanish Grammar: Phonology and Morphology, October 20th 2020

 ### Service